SaraR-1/Immigration-Models/README.md

 Some variables like:
 - Native population
-- Difficulty to reach services
+- Difficulty to reach services (e.g. pharmacy)
 - Housing costs
 - Net Income
 - Social activities
+- Unemployment
 seems to effect, somehow, one or more location-specific immigrant flow.

 The others may be included in a regression model to see if they improve or not the prediction.